oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/layout_data.md

                 text: { @value: $data.product.code }
    ```

-The way how you access the data is not depend on where the data is located in the layout context or in the standalone data provider.
+The way how you access the data does not depend on where the data are located, in the layout context or in the standalone data provider.
 But it is important to remember that standalone data providers have higher priority than data from the layout context.
 It means that if there are data with the same alias in both the layout context and a standalone data provider registry, the standalone data provider will be used.